Budgeting

 How to choose a challenge

-Question 1: Are you trying to build a habit or hit a specific number?
-Habit-building → 52-week challenge, percentage challenge, bi-weekly $20.
-Specific number → no-spend challenge, $1,000 in 100 days, 100-envelope challenge.
+The first: are you trying to build a habit or hit a specific number?
+Habit-building points to the 52-week challenge, percentage challenge, or bi-weekly $20.
+Specific number points to the no-spend challenge, $1,000 in 100 days, or 100-envelope challenge.

 Common challenge mistakes

-Mistake one: starting too aggressively.
-Picking the most ambitious challenge first usually produces collapse by week 3.
+The first is starting too aggressively.
+Picking the most ambitious challenge first produces collapse by week 3 for most beginners.
 Start small; layer up after success.

 What experts say